Our Location

 Tone: The warmth or coolness of the hair.

-Toners: Any hair color applied to lightened hair to achieve specific
+Toners: Any hair color applied to lightened hair to achieve specific shades and levels of hair.

 Touch up: The application of hair color to re-growth.

-Ultra-dramatic: An extreme change in color more than four levels, and
+Ultra-dramatic: An extreme change in color more than four levels, and generally a combination of highlights and lightening or darkening.

 Virgin application: First time hair is tinted.

-Weaving: When you separate strands, apply color to them and keep them separate from the rest of the hair.
+When you separate strands, apply color to them and keep them separate from the rest of the hair.